Bastian/Javacord/README.md

 ### Play a song from YouTube 🎵

 The following example bot shows how to play a song from YouTube.
 As soon as a user types "!music" in the chat, the bot joins the current voice channel of this user and plays [the song](https://youtu.be/NvS351QKFV4) from YouTube.
+This requires the [Lavaplayer-Wrapper](https://github.com/Bastian/Lavaplayer-Wrapper) library as an additional dependency.

 ```java
 api.addMessageCreateListener(event -> {